Running on empty

 Work Out: Exercise or participate in some physical activity daily (walking, dancing, biking, running, swimming, etc.) for a minimum of 20 minutes at least three times per week.
 Consider learning a stress-management exercise such as yoga or tai-chi, which teaches inner balance and relaxation.

 Ask for Help: To avoid burnout and stress, you can enlist the help of other family members, friends.
-There is no need to feel guilty for reaching out.
+There is no need to feel vulnerable for reaching out.
 And you are certainly worth support from others.

 Take a Break: Take a single day, a weekend, or even a week’s vacation.
 And when you’re away, stay away.
 Talk about different things, read that book you haven’t been able to get to, see a movie.
 Only a real break will renew and refresh you.